 Advocacy is central to our work at the Housing Development Consortium of Seattle-King County.
 Our goal is to increase the production of affordable housing in King County through public policy, increased resources, greater sector efficiency, and partnerships committed to social equity within sustainable communities.
 We work closely with a broad-reaching network to advocate for and implement public policies that create safe, healthy, affordable homes throughout King County.
 Learn about our recent advocacy wins.

 We need every voice to speak out in support of bold housing change!
-If you’re ready to take advocacy action with us in 2023, please sign up for our Tuesday Advocacy Alerts.
+If you’re ready to take advocacy action with us, please sign up for our Tuesday Advocacy Alerts.

 Our Advocacy Priorities